hartwigmedical/hmftools/sage/README.md

 T>C:       TCGATCGATA<b>C</b>AAATCTGAAA
 </pre>

 Similarly, SNVs, MNVs and INDELs may be phased together.
-Any variants that are phased together are given a shared local phase set (`LPS`) identifier.
+Any variants that are phased together are given a shared `LPS` (local phase set) identifier.

 If multiple tumors are supplied, phasing is evaluated only on the primary tumor, ie, the first in the supplied tumor list.

 ### Phased Inframe Indels

-If two phased frameshift variant in a single coding exon together form an inframe INDEL, then both are given a shared `PII` identifier.
+If two phased frameshift variant in a single coding exon together form an inframe INDEL, then both are given a shared `PII` (phased inframe indel) identifier.

 ## 7. De-duplication